sosise/sosise-docs/getting-started/docker.md

 2. **Redis clustering** for high availability
 3. **Log aggregation** with ELK or similar
 4. **Container orchestration** with Kubernetes/Docker Swarm
+5. **Ingress body limits** no larger than the application limit
+6. **Proxy and client timeout budgets** longer than the endpoint application deadline

+The HTTP values above are an example production policy, not universal defaults.
+Keep request and header limits bounded, and tune socket and proxy response timeouts per endpoint.
+See [HTTP Server](../documentation/http-server.md).

 ## Summary